ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 If you know better approaches, please let me know.

-## Execution

-You also need to actually run the functions in the script to manually test them.
-As soon as you access Google services, as far as I know, this can only be done in Google's editor.
-To do this, just select the function from the dropdown and click "Run".
-This means that we have to switch editors during development.

 ## What about web apps?

 Google scripts can also be deployed as [web applications](https://developers.google.com/apps-script/guides/web).
 These are usually written in Vanilla JavaScript.
 It seems plausible that the setup here can be extended in such a way that also web frameworks such as my beloved [Svelte](https://svelte.dev) can be used for Google web apps.
 A quick search brought up two repositories ([gas-svelte-app](https://github.com/mikedownesdev/gas-svelte-app), [Google-Apps-Script-Svelte-Starter](https://github.com/thinkle/Google-Apps-Script-Svelte-Starter)) doing exactly this.
 Maybe this is the topic for another blog post then.